 The BytePlus API route is paid or resource-backed

 For developers, the official API question runs through BytePlus ModelArk.
-The Seedance 2.0 API tutorial documents an API workflow that requires registration, an API key, and model/resource activation before use.
-It also names current model IDs, including dreamina-seedance-2-0-260128 and dreamina-seedance-2-0-fast-260128.
+The Seedance 2.0 API tutorial documents an API workflow that requires registration, an API key, model activation, and a Dreamina Seedance 2.0 series resource package with available balance before use.
+It also names current model IDs, including dreamina-seedance-2-0-260128, dreamina-seedance-2-0-fast-260128, and dreamina-seedance-2-0-mini-260615.

 That is a very different contract from "free web trial."
 An API route has to answer billing, quota, concurrency, resolution, duration, error handling, and production reliability.
-BytePlus documents Seedance 2.0 output durations from 4 to 15 seconds, resolution options that differ by model variant, and rate or concurrency limits.
+BytePlus documents Seedance 2.0 output durations from 4 to 15 seconds, resolution options that differ by model variant, and input/output constraints such as trust handling for generated face-containing outputs and temporary output URL validity.
 Those details are developer constraints, not creator trial perks.

 The important billing boundary is resource-backed use.
-BytePlus documents Dreamina Seedance 2.0 resource packs, including 1M-token packs, minimum purchase behavior, 90-day validity, non-refundability, and pay-as-you-go fallback after resource packs are depleted.
+BytePlus documents Dreamina Seedance 2.0 resource packs, including prepaid token resources, 90-day validity, non-refundability, and pay-as-you-go fallback after resource packs are depleted.
+The current ModelArk pricing page also explains that video generation cost depends on token rate and token consumption, with output settings such as duration, resolution, frame rate, and input video affecting the bill.
 That means the official developer route should be treated as a paid resource system even when a small free-token mode exists.

 Use this checklist before you call any route a "free API":